zac-heisey/loving-impulse/thank-you.md

 ---
 layout: layouts/page.html
 title: Thank You
-description: Thanks for Contacting Loving Impulse!
+description: Thanks for Contacting loving impulse!
 ---

-# Thanks for Reaching Out to Loving Impulse!
+# Thanks for Reaching Out to loving impulse!

 We'll respond to your message as soon as possible.